yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 This specification MUST NOT be used when *Client App* detects *Initial Authorization Server's* url is claimed by an app on the device.

 In such case *Client App* SHOULD natively invoke the authorization request url.

-## Authorization Server Metadata

-This document introduces the following authorization server metadata {{RFC8414}} parameter to indicate it supports the *Native App2App Profile*.

-**native_authorization_endpoint**:
-: URL of the authorization server's native authorization endpoint.

 ## Detecting Presence of Native Apps claiming Urls